Suns win 12th straight with ease, roll past Nuggets 126-97

 UP NEXT

-Nuggets: Travel to face the Trail Blazers on Tuesday.
-Denver’s play eight of the next nine games on the road.
+Nuggets: At Portland on Tuesday night.
+Denver plays eight of the next nine games on the road.

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports